-In summary, the applicant proposes to construct an eight (8)-foot (8') tall privacy fence five (5) feet off of the rear property line abutting West I-65 Service Road South.
-The site plan submitted illustrates the proposed fence connecting to an existing eight (8) foot tall privacy fence on the South side of the property.
+In summary, the applicant proposes to construct an eight-foot (8') tall privacy fence five-feet (5') off of the rear property line abutting West I-65 Service Road South.
+The site plan submitted illustrates an existing shed which is proposed to be demolished prior to construction of a new residence and the proposed fence.
+Development permits for the proposed structure are currently under review.

-It should be noted that the site is a double fronting lot with frontage both on Shady Oak Drive and West I-65 Service Road South.
+The site is a double fronting lot with frontage both on Shady Oak Drive and West I-65 Service Road South.
 As such, the recorded plat for Shady Place Subdivision illustrates a required 25-foot minimum building setback along both street frontages and denies the Lot access to West I-65 Service Road South.